-For the following operations that you perform on a table, Derby automatically creates new statistics or updates existing statistics:
+For the following operations that you perform on a table, Derby automatically creates new statistics or updates existing statistics.

-- When you create a new index on an existing non-empty table.
-Statistics are automatically created for only the new index. - When you add a primary key, unique, or foreign key constraint to an existing non-empty table.
-If there is no existing index that can be used for the new key or constraint, Derby automatically creates statistics for only the new indexes. - During query compilation.
-If the index cardinality statistics for the tables involved in the query are deemed to be out of date, the query compiler will schedule a job that updates them in a separate thread. - When you run the SYSCS_UTIL.SYSCS_COMPRESS_TABLE system procedure.
-Statistics are created automatically for all indexes if the statistics do not already exist. - When you drop a column that is part of a table's index, the statistics for the affected index are dropped.
-Statistics are automatically updated for the other indexes on the table.
+- When you create a new index on an existing non-empty table - Statistics are automatically created for only the new index. - When you add a primary key, unique, or foreign key constraint to an existing non-empty table - If there is no existing index that can be used for the new key or constraint, Derby automatically creates statistics for only the new indexes. - During query compilation - If the index cardinality statistics for the tables involved in the query are deemed to be out of date, the query compiler will schedule a job that updates them in a separate thread. - When you run the SYSCS_UTIL.SYSCS_COMPRESS_TABLE system procedure

+Statistics are created outcomptically for all indexes if the statistics do not already. - Statistics are created automatically for all indexes if the statistics do not already exist. - When you drop a column that is part of a table's index, the statistics for the affected index are dropped.
+Statistics are automatically updated for the other indexes on the table